-To return to your main Dashboard at any time, click on the (GO BACK TO DASHBOARD) icon in the upper left corner of the screen (see Fig. 1.9).
+To return to your main Dashboard at any time, click on the upper left corner of the screen (see Fig. 1.9).

 Most screens have active areas which are editable; these may include the following:

 Direct Access Fields: These are fields you can type directly into.
 When you click the cursor or tap in this field, a pop-up keyboard opens (see Fig. 1.10).
 This allows you to enter information using a mouse (without the need for a physical keyboard).